neel0210/dynamic/README.md

 * Davinash97 - for his base script
 * Astrako - for his help in each and everything
 * yukosky - for explaining me and sharing his idea

+### - if i forgot to mention anyone, please do let me know